osmandapp/web/main/docs/user/purchases/android.md

 #### Maps+
 - ![Maps+](@site/static/img/svg/osmand_maps_plus.svg) _Maps+_ is an in-app purchase or a subscription for OsmAnd free version on [Google Play](https://play.google.com/store/apps/details?id=net.osmand), [on Huawei AppGallery](https://appgallery.huawei.com/#/app/C101486545).
 All features and the price is the same as for **OsmAnd+**.

+#### OsmAnd Start
+- This plan gives you free use of [OsmAnd Cloud](../personal/osmand-cloud.md#osmand-start) for Favorites, Settings and OSM editing/notes.

 #### OsmAnd Pro
 - ![Pro](@site/static/img/svg/pro_icon.svg) _OsmAnd Pro_ is a subscription, available for OsmAnd applications on [Google Play](https://play.google.com/store/apps/dev?id=8483587772816822023), on [Huawei AppGallery](https://appgallery.huawei.com/#/app/C101486545), on [Amazon](https://www.amazon.com/s?i=mobile-apps&rh=p_4%3AOsmAnd).